bobbyiliev/introduction-to-sql/ebook/en/content/017-having-clause_aggregate-functions.md

 ## Aggregate Functions Examples

-Suppose this is the table given to us
+Suppose this are the table given to us

 |Students | table||
 |--------|-----------|--------|